fmeza/UCI-HAR-Dataset-Project/CodeBook.md

 ##Description of variables in the data set

-Each row represent mean values for each activity and each subject, for each of the variables selected.
+Each row represents mean values for each activity and each subject, for each of the variables selected.

  **[1]** "subject":
 	Subject identification.